opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 1. Specify a name for the monitor.
 1. Choose either **Per query monitor**, **Per bucket monitor**, **Per cluster metrics monitor**, or **Per document monitor**.

+OpenSearch supports the following types of monitors:

-Per query monitors run your specified query and then check whether the query's results trigger any alerts.
-Per bucket monitors let you select which fields to create buckets and categorize your results into those buckets.
+**Per query monitors** run your specified query and then check whether the query's results trigger any alerts.
+Query-level monitors can only trigger one alert at a time.
+**Per bucket monitors** let you select which fields to create buckets and categorize your results into those buckets.
 The Alerting plugin runs each bucket's unique results against a script you define later, so you have finer control over which results should trigger alerts.
-Each bucket can trigger an alert, but the query-level monitors can only trigger one alert at a time.
-The maximum number of monitors you can create is 1,000 and is configurable if you call the cluster settings API `plugins.alerting.monitor.max_monitors` to change the settings for the maximum monitor count.
+Furthermore, each bucket can trigger an alert.

+The maximum number of monitors you can create is **1,000**.
+If you want to change the default maximum number of alerts for your cluster to below **1,000**, you can configure the maximum number of alerts by calling the cluster settings API `plugins.alerting.monitor.max_monitors`.

 <!--- You can only configure the maximum number of monitors in open source OpenSearch.
 {: .note}--->